Clustered Federated Learning Architecture for Network Anomaly Detection in Large Scale Heterogeneous IoT Networks: Implementation

 \subsubsection{Anomaly detection performance}

-We are going to compare the detected anomalies with the ground truth labels based on the IP addresses of the known attacker nodes, victim nodes and the cloud nodes (The IP addresses are never used for model training).
+The anomaly detection performance is measured by evaluating the trained global models on the multiple validation-attack datasets detailed in section~\ref{sec:data-generation-collection}.
+To obtain performance metrics, we will manually label the validation-attack datasets to provide ground truth labels to be compared with the detected anomalies from the autoencoder.
+The labeling process is based on the known IP addresses of the attacker, victim, IoT and cloud nodes, and attack timestamps extracted from the scenario.
+We recall that this ground truth labeling is only used to compute the performance metrics and is never used for training; also, the IP addresses are never used for model training.
 In a real deployment, prior labeling of the network data might not be feasible, but here it will give us an estimate of the performance of the global models to detect the attacks considered in our threat model; however, note that the manual labeling process is a heuristic and might misclassify some packets.
-We provide the standard confusion matrix metrics: true positives (TP), false negatives (FN), false positives (FP), true negatives (TN) and its derivate metrics, including accuracy, F1 score and Matthews correlation coefficient (MCC).